Law and Development:

 chair: lolan ekow sagoe-moses

 Lolan is a lawyer and open governance activist dedicated to improving transparency and the rule of law in his native Ghana and throughout the African continent.
 As the Research Lead for Odekro, a leading civic organization that promotes transparency and accountability in Ghanaian government, Lolan spearheaded efforts to improve freedom to information in Ghana by creating the first comprehensive assessment of the 6th Parliament of Ghana’s 4th Republic.
 In 2016, he was lead applicant in the case Lolan Sagoe-Moses & Six Others v.
 Minster of Transport & Attorney-General which affirmed the Right to Information in Ghana.
-A scholar of political thought, he has applied my background in Pan-Africanist socioeconomic theory to policy research at Africa’s leading think tanks and institutions.
+A scholar of political thought, he has applied his background in Pan-Africanist socioeconomic theory to policy research at Africa’s leading think tanks and institutions.
 His personal mission is to bring effective governance closer to Africa’s people.

 Andile Cele is a Research Specialist for the International Budget Partnership (IBP), a collaborative body which works with civil society around the world to analyse and influence public budgets to help reduce poverty and improve the quality of local governance.
 Before joining the IBP, Andile was the Parliamentary Officer at Equal Education, a social movement that works with high school activists in South Africa.
 She served as the budget and policy expert for the organisation where she helped maintain a strong link between EE and the Parliament of South Africa, its MPs, processes and activities and helped build the capacity for EE to influence the law-making and oversight processes and education.
 Andile studied at the University of Cape where she majored in Political Science and Sociology.
 She is currently completing a Postgraduate in Public Policy and Analysis for African Development through the Thabo Mbeki Africa Leadership Institute under the University of South Africa.